-You can find more information on the lifetime and annual allowances, including tools to check your allowances, on the LGPS member website.
-You can also watch the Pensions made simple videos, 'Your annual allowance' and 'Your lifetime allowance'.
+You can find more information on the annual allowance, including a tool to check your position, on the LGPS member website.
+You can also watch the Pensions made simple video, 'Your annual allowance'.

 After you have taken your pension

 In this section, we look at events that may happen once you are taking your LGPS pension.